PacktPublishing/Learn-TensorFlow-Enterprise/README.md

 Download Resnet feature vector from TensorFlow hub and place it in your own Gooogle Cloud storage bucket instead of local directory.

+Note: in the example command below, the command is in a directory where setup.py is stored. in this directory, there is a 'python' directory, which has 'ScriptProject' directory, which contains hp_kt_resnet_tpu_act.py.

 gcloud ai-platform jobs submit training hp_kt_resnet_tpu_hb_config \
 --staging-bucket=gs://ai-tpu-experiment \
 --package-path=python \